adelelohzh/orbital_2021/README.md

 IMPORTANT:
-We used XAMPP w Apache & MySQL for this project. <br /> To test out the system, please download XAMPP, and run initdb.php in the root folder, clicking on the 'Initialize Database' button to create the required database. <br /> <br />
+We used XAMPP w Apache & MySQL for this project. <br /> To test out the system, please download XAMPP, place our files in XAMPP/htdocs/.. and run initdb.php, clicking on the 'Initialize Database' button to create the required database. <br /> <br />

 Login system working. <br />